Anti-tank warfare: Missiles

-The development of the wire-guided missile, or Anti-Tank Guided Weapon (ATGW) systems came into use in the late 1950s and 1960s that could defeat any known tank at ranges beyond that of the guns of the accompanying infantry.
+The development of the wire-guided missile, or Anti-Tank Guided Weapon (ATGW) systems, came into use in the late 1950s and 1960s and could defeat any known tank at ranges beyond those of the accompanying infantry's guns.
 The United Kingdom, France, and other NATO countries were among the first to develop such weapons (e.g., the Malkara missile by the United Kingdom and Australia in 1958).
-The Soviet Union, and now Russia, put extensive development into these weapons; the first man-portable model to enter service was the AT-3 in 1961.
-The United States was one of the last, coming up with the BGM-71 TOW in 1970.
+The Soviet Union, and now Russia, invested heavily in these weapons; the first man-portable model to enter service was the AT-3 in 1961.
+The United States was one of the last to develop the BGM-71 TOW in 1970.

 For a time, it appeared that the tank was a dead end.
 A small team of infantry with a few missiles in a well-concealed position could take on a number of the largest and most expensive tanks.
 In the 1973 Yom Kippur War, Soviet first-generation wire-guided missiles employed by the Egyptian forces inflicted heavy casualties on Israeli tank units, causing a major crisis of confidence for tank designers.

-Active protection systems, such as the Russian Arena active protection system, are starting to be more common, with similar systems such as the Israeli Iron Fist active protection system.
-The tank may be on a comeback because of active defense systems, which intercepts incoming projectiles in mid-air.
+Active protection systems, such as the Russian Arena active protection system, are becoming more common, with similar systems like the Israeli Iron Fist active protection system.
+The tank may be on the comeback because of active defense systems that intercept incoming projectiles in midair.
 This may allow the tank to be competitive on the battlefield once again.

 Guns

 South African tank gun retrofitted to an OQF 17 pdr carriage.

-Anti-tank guns continued to be used in a number of conflicts past World War 2 around the world, such as the Six-Day War and the South African Border War.
+Anti-tank guns continued to be used in several conflicts past World War 2 around the world, such as the Six-Day War and the South African Border War.
 Soviet anti-tank guns in particular were exported to at least eighteen other countries after being retired from service and have continued to see action.

-Rather than developing specialized anti-tank artillery, some nations, including South Africa and Israel, grafted obsolete tank guns onto towed carriages for use in that role.
+Rather than developing specialized anti-tank artillery, some nations, including South Africa and Israel, mounted obsolete tank guns on towed carriages for that role.

 Mines

-Owing to greater sophistication of the tank, and engineering support available to tank units to detect and negate minefields, a considerable effort was made to develop more effective anti-tank mine technology in the effort to deny tank-led formations maneuver space, or channel their movement into unsuitable avenues of approach.
+Owing to the greater sophistication of the tank and the engineering support available to tank units to detect and negate minefields, considerable effort was made to develop more effective anti-tank mine technology to deny tank-led formations maneuver space or channel their movement into unsuitable avenues of approach.